Last reviewed 17 November 2021

 Slips and trips

 Snow and ice are two obvious winter problems that can be a hindrance to any business.
 Make sure that supplies of grit are fully stocked, and that weather warnings are regularly checked so that the grit is used when needed.
 Staff employed to spread grit need proper personal protective equipment (PPE) as well as a map of where to grit, and priority areas.
 Keep records of where and when gritting takes place and fully train staff.
+Also ensure that any gritting is carried out in a Covid secure manner, for example, by providing individual PPE.

 Do not forget inside the building too — staff bringing snow and ice in on their shoes can create slippery surfaces, so consider adding extra mats at the front doors to help keep the building clean and to absorb any extra wetness.